Hope of Israel Ministries (Ecclesia of YEHOVAH):

 For years she was called Bunduica or Voadicia; then for a while she became Bonducca and later still Boudica or Boudicea.
 The early spellings of her name were a result of poor transcriptions from medieval manuscripts and incorrect versions of Tacitus -- whose account of her story was not discovered until the 16th century.
 However, the spelling of her name means "Victory" (hence "Victoria") and was acquired as a result of her valor in earlier military campaigns.
 Always despising the Romans, she now hated them with a bitterness that hungered for revenge.
 In appearance she was a striking figure; and the Roman writer Dion Cassius records:

 Such is the compelling portrait of the majestic Boudicea, as she stood surrounded by the 120,000 warriors who had responded to her cry for vengeance.
-To them she delivered an address that has come down to us as one of the truly immortal speeches in British history.
+To them she delivered an address that has come down to us as one of the truly remarkable speeches in British history.
 Dion Cassius records it thus --

 The Boudicean War